nadeo/trackmania-doc/docs/create/texture-mods/texture-list.md

 - In the case of `ItemObstacle_D`, `ItemObstaclePusher_D` and `ItemObstacleLight_I`, A second suffix exists
 - ItemTrackBarrier_D uses `_HueMask`.
 ItemTrackBarrierB_D and C_D use `_HueMask2`.
 - SpecialFXTurboRoulette_LightColor exists.
-- DecalGateGameplay has Rally.dds and Snow.dds variants for the snow and rally car respectively.
+- DecalGateGameplay has Desert.dds, Rally.dds and Snow.dds variants for the snow and rally car respectively.

 <!-- TODO
 ## 📁 Moods